Puro El Paso Responses to ‘Tell Us You’re From El Paso Without Saying You’re From El Paso’

-We put my theory to the test recently on Mike & Tricia Mornings by asking our listeners, “tell us in a few words you’re from El Paso without saying you’re from El Paso.”
-Per our listening and social media audience, if you recognize any of what’s below, you’re from the city of the 915.
+I put my theory to the test by asking our listeners, “tell us in a few words you’re from El Paso without saying you’re from El Paso.”
+Per our on-air and online audience, if you recognize any of what’s below, you’re from the city of the 915.

 Tell Me You’re From El Paso Without Saying You’re From El Paso

 • “My Oscar, he’s such a good boy.”

 • Reply with an “ay, ay” and it's a dead giveaway that your from El Paso lol!
 Or "I know, huh?"

 • You refer to the interstate as “the freeway.”Or, “the I-10”

 • You add a nonexistent “s” to Airway and refer to the street as ‘Airways’

 • “Basically” and “literally” are part of a lot of your sentences

 • When you meet someone, you don’t ask where they’re from; you ask, “What high school did you go to?”